spidunno/trailmakers-scaffolding/README.md

 npm install
 ```

-To build your project:
+Edit the `src/main.ts` file and build your project with:

 ```bash
 npm run build
 ```

-To watch for file changes and re-build:
+To watch for file changes and automatically re-build:

 ```bash
 npm run watch